 The Student Services Department currently oversees the Connecticut residency process and hosts a mandatory meeting each fall for students intending to apply for residency the following spring.

 For more information on obtaining designation as a Connecticut Resident please review the Residency Application as well as the Connecticut General Statutes governing residency.
-If you have additional questions or concerns please contact the Student Services Department.
+If you have additional questions or concerns please contact the Student Finance Office.